 Conclusion And Final Thoughts

-There are many great acoustic guitars in the under $500 price range available these days that play and sound great.
+There are many great acoustic guitars in the under $500 price range available these days.
+They play and sound great.
 The Yamaha FG850 seems like a more expensive guitar once you feel and play it.

-This is an amazing guitar for a beginner to really keep inspiration flowing, but is also a good back up for even more experienced players.
+This is an amazing guitar for a beginner.
+It can keep the inspiration flowing, but is also a good backup for even more experienced players.

-The FG850 is made in China in order to keep the price point low, but there are many great guitars being made in China, this allows for a great quality acoustic for an even better price.
+The FG850 is made in China in order to keep the price point low.
+But many great guitars are being made there.
+This allows for a great quality acoustic for an even better price.